-There are nine different Moringa tree species in Southern Africa, northeastern Africa, Madagascar, and India.
+There are nine different Moringa tree species in Southern Africa, Northeastern Africa, Madagascar, and India.

 However, the only endemic Southern African Moringa species is the Moringa ovalifolia.
 This tree naturally grows in Namibia.
 It extends from the escarpment mountains northwest of Keetmanshoop to the Kaokoveld in the north.
-Even as far as in southern Angola.
+Even as far as southern Angola.

 It often grows alongside the Baobab tree.
 Its habitat consists mainly of the desert or arid savannah vegetation.
 These trees can grow up to 7m tall, with soft whitish bark, oval leaves, and long triangular seed pods.
 Here at The Growcery Camp, we have cultivated this specific species of Moringa from seed.
 The seeds of our Moringa Trees are the Moringa waterhole at Halali in Etosha National Park, Namibia.

 The silvery bark prevents the plant from overheating.
 The seeds are common during summer and autumn when the most rainfall occurs in Namibia and northern South Africa.
-The wind then scatters these seeds, and so new trees grow, and the Moringa population multiplies.
+The wind then scatters these seeds, so new trees grow, and the Moringa population multiplies.